trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 #
 <h1 align="center"><b><i>☷ Turn Off Pi Leds ☷</b></i> </h1>

-I guess unecessary power to leds will impact electricty and heat 🤷😅.
+I guess power to leds will impact electricty and heat 🤷😅.
 No need for it anyways.
 Open cron file by entering in command line `crontab -e`, copy&paste job command line below at the bottom of cron file and save.

    Green